opensourcefeed/opensourcefeed.github.io/_posts/2021-02-23-00-convert-png-to-jpg-imagemagick.md

 That's all for now.
 This post is inspired by an [answer given in superuser - an affiliate of StackExange](https://superuser.com/questions/71028/batch-converting-png-to-jpg-in-linux).

 In case of any issues, or clarification please let me know via the comment box below.

+You may also read, [tutorial on converting jpg images to png](/convert-jpg-to-png-imagemagick/)